-Special Olympics is a world-wide organisation that gives children and adults with intellectual disabilities an opportunity to develop physical fitness, demonstrate courage, experience joy, and develop skills and friendship with other Special Olympic athletes, their families and the community.
+Special Olympics is a world-wide organization that gives children and adults with intellectual disabilities an opportunity to develop physical fitness, demonstrate courage, experience joy, and develop skills and friendship with other Special Olympic athletes, their families, and the community.

-All this is run entirely by volunteers and all sports are kept affordable for all by fundraising and our generous sponsors.
+Special Olympics Burlington is run entirely by volunteers who ensure that all sports remain affordable for all athletes through fundraising efforts and the ongoing support our generous sponsors and donors.

 Like us on Facebook for lots of photos and regular updates!